dhutapratama/docs/broadcasting.md

     }

 > **Note**
-> Like many other classes in Laravel, channel classes will automatically be resolved by the [service container](/docs/{{version}}/container).
+> Like many other classes in Lets, channel classes will automatically be resolved by the [service container](/docs/{{version}}/container).
 So, you may type-hint any dependencies required by your channel in its constructor.

 <a name="broadcasting-events"></a>
 ## Broadcasting Events